edgedb/easy-edgedb/README.md

 }
 ```

-Most places will not have a special vampire coffin, so the default is 0. `coffins` is just an `int16` because we want vampires to be close to a place if the number is 1 or greater.
+Most places will not have a special vampire coffin, so the default is 0.
+The `coffins` property is just an `int16`, and vampires can remain close to a place if the number is 1 or greater.
 In the mechanics of our game we would probably give vampires an activity radius of about 100 km from a place with a coffin.
-That's because a horse-driven carriage can go about 25 kph, and a vampire can probably only go about 4 hours away from their coffins before they start to get nervous about getting home before the sun rises.
+That's because of the typical vampire schedule which is usually as follows:

+- Wake up refreshed in the coffin after the sun goes down, get ready to leave by 8 pm to find people to terrorize
+- Feel free because the night has just begun, start moving away from the safety of the coffins to find victims.
+May use a horse-driven carriage at 25 kph to do so.
+- Around 1 or 2 pm, start to feel nervous.
+The sun will be up in about 5 hours.
+Is there enough time to get home?

+So the part between 8 pm and 1 am is the part where the vampire is free to move away, and at a maximum of 25 kph we get a maximum activity radius of 100 km around a coffin.
+And at that distance even the bravest vampire will start running back towards home by 2 am.

-We will want to have a lot of types `extending` this.
-First with `Place` we can extend it for all types including `City`, `OtherPlace`, etc.:
+With our abstract type done, we will want to have a lot of types `extending` this.
+First we can have `Place` extend it, which gives it to all the other location types such as `City`, `OtherPlace`, etc.:

 ```
 abstract type Place extending HasCoffins {